North Park Hockey Equipment Requirements and Skate Info (including Sizing, Fitting and Sharpening)

 Players are expected to provide all other equipment as follows:

-- Athletic protector (boys) - best to get all in one Shock Jock or Itoh shorts with velcro on the front and back to attach socks to.
-Otherwise you can buy a garter belt.
+- Athletic protector (boys) - recommend all-in-one Shock Jock or similar shorts with velcro on the front and back to attach socks

 - Shoulder pads

 - Shin pads

 Equipment and Skate Purchasing, Sizing, Fitting and Sharpening

 Online specialty retailers and traditional brick and mortar store are easily accessible in New York City to provide you with all the equipment you need to get on the ice.